 For a long time, there was only one way to reduce varicose veins.
-It involved surgery to remove the problem section of the vein and tying off the ends.
+It involved surgery to remove the problem section of the vein and tying off the ends (known as vein stripping).
 But the disadvantage of this technique was an overnight hospital stay, potential complications from general anaesthesia and invasive surgery, scars on the legs, and a high rate of recurrence (veins coming back).

 There are other options today that are non-invasive.
 The type of vein problem you have will determine the options that are available to you.

-Let’s look at the best treatments for varicose veins in 2021.
+Let’s look at the best treatments for varicose veins available today.

 This involves injecting a special solution into the affected vein that results in a biochemical reaction along the vein wall.
 The result of this reaction is that the vein will collapse instantly and harden over, known as sclerosis (from which the word sclerotherapy is derived).
 The vein will gradually fade away over several months as the body absorbs it into the system.